monkin77/LPOO-Terrarius/docs/README.md

 [WRITE HERE WHAT WE WILL DO AFTER THE FIRST DELIVERY]

 ## Design
-[WRITE THERE EACH TIME YOU HAVE TO SOLVE A PROBLEM]
+[WRITE HERE EACH TIME YOU HAVE TO SOLVE A PROBLEM]

 ### Model-View-Controller
 #### Problem in context